soudev/knowledge.mine/stuff/nodejs.md

   * The powers of [@chrislea](https://twitter.com/chrislea) and [@nodesource](https://twitter.com/nodesource) combine to provide a new, solid *Ubuntu* and *Debian* binary repo for Node.js [blog post](https://nodesource.com/blog/chris-lea-joins-forces-with-nodesource) (09/07/2014)

 --

+* [Breach](http://breach.cc/) - A browser for the HTML5 era Entirely written in Javascript.
+Free.
+Modular.
+Hackable.

+--